DevKhalyd/public-projects-multirepo/english/flash_prhases.md

 Support – “How can I support your efforts on this?”

 Brainstorm – “Shall we brainstorm some ideas?”
+(Like making some suggestion)

 # Words for Problem-Solving